-b.
 Horizontal Alignment.
 Reinforce established horizontal lines of facades on the block.
-Restore or recreate the historic horizontal alignment of architectural features such as cornices. sills window parapets.
+Restore or recreate the historic horizontal alignment of architectural features such as cornices, window sills and parapets.

 c.
 Storefronts.
 Storefront buildings should maintain the original size, shape, and design of the storefront opening.
-Large ground floor windows shall be maintained and darkly tinted or mirrored glass is not permitted.
-Doors shall use painted frames and unfinished aluminum or stainless steel frames are not permitted.
+Large ground floor windows shallbe maintained and darkly tinted or mirrored glass is not permitted.
+Doors shall use painted frames.
 Window and door frames may be metal with anodized or painted finish or varnished or painted wood.
 Residential type of opaque and paneled doors shall not be permitted.
+Unfinished aluminum or stainless steel frames are not permitted.

+d.
 Recessed Entrances.
 Maintain traditional recessed storefront entrances where they exist.

 e.
 Storefront Kickplates.
 Maintain and/or restore kickplate below storefront windows.
-Appropriate kickplate materials include painted wood, glazed tile, or painted metal in muted tones.
+Appropriate kickplate materials include painted wood, smooth stone, glazed tile, opaque glass, or painted metal in muted tones.

 f.
 Façade Elements.
 Preserve primary façade elements and building materials.
 If the original façade has been concealed, it shall be uncovered.
 If portions of the original building material must be replaced, duplicate the material used or use a similar material to the original.
 Use of "barn" wood or other boarded surfaces which are inconsistent with the original building design shall not be permitted.
-Materials that are similar in texture, pattern, and color to thoese of the dominant brick work found in historic buildings shall be required.
+Materials that are similar in texture, pattern, and color to those of the dominant brick work found in historic buildings shall be required.